hfmandell/pylouvain/final-exam-writeup.md

 ### The Louvain Method

 The Louvain method for community detection is a greedy optimization method that extracts communities from large networks by maximizing the modularity of a given weighted network.
 It was created by [Blondel *et al*.
 (2008)](https://arxiv.org/pdf/0803.0476.pdf) from the University of Louvain.
-The algorithm runs in time O(n log n) on the number of nodes in the network, n.
+The algorithm runs in time *O(n log n)* on the number of nodes in the network, *n*.

 The algorithm proceeds by first detecting small communities via optimization of modularity on all nodes locally, where modularity is a statistical measure of a community partitioning of the nodes.
 The algorithm then groups each community of nodes into a single node and repeats the modularity optimization on the existing nodes.
 More specifically: